 #1: The Plug Jumble

 Data scientists require statistical samples to work with, but not data-backends.
 The integration of the data-backends within the analysis pipeline, often turns out as an unappreciated and frustrating job: For a comprehensible application this extra task may still be quite manageable, but for collaborations with different operational data landscapes, the additional efforts can occupy a lot of time and become a critical factor.

-We want to solve this issue with Pandora, a lightweight unified data interface, that mediates between the data analysis application and the data-backends.
-On the analysis side, Pandora provides peace by offering data scientist their favorite formats: NumPy-Arrays and R-Tables.
-On the (dark) backend-side Pandora aims to tame any important SQL-Databases (IBM Db2, Oracle Database, SAP HANA, Microsoft SQL, MySQL, Postgresql, …) as well as laboratory measurement devices and flat files, that appear in the wild.
+We want to solve this issue with Deet, a lightweight unified data interface, that mediates between the data analysis application and the data-backends.
+On the analysis side, Deet provides peace by offering data scientist their favorite formats: NumPy-Arrays and R-Tables.
+On the (dark) backend-side Deet aims to tame any important SQL-Databases (IBM Db2, Oracle Database, SAP HANA, Microsoft SQL, MySQL, Postgresql, …) as well as laboratory measurement devices and flat files, that appear in the wild.